 Another pro of the Steamforce is its integrated steam and heat dial.
 This prevents the iron from spitting because, at lower heat settings, the steam is automatically disabled so you won’t get accidental drips that look like your iron is leaking.

 All the steam irons have around 8 feet of power cord which is more than enough to work comfortably and without snagging.
-The Rowenta DW2193 has a convenient retractable cord if you want something neat and easy to store, but the iron is a bit smaller which a slight disadvantage.
+The Rowenta Access has a convenient retractable cord if you want something neat and easy to store.

 Rowenta has designed the Eco Intelligent DW6080 with energy-saving in mind.